esopaci/PyQuake3D/README.md

 ## Contributing

-PyQuake3D was developed by Rongjiang Tang and Luca Dal Zilio, who implemented the core frame-work, including the Boundary Element Method for simulating seismic cycles on geometrically complex 3D faults governed by a regularized rate-and-state friction governed by aging law.
+PyQuake3D was developed by Dr. Rongjiang Tang and Dr. Luca Dal Zilio, who implemented the core framework, including the Boundary Element Method for simulating seismic cycles on geometrically complex 3D faults governed by a regularized rate-and-state friction governed by aging law.
 We welcome contributions to PyQuake3D.
 Please ensure that you follow the contribution guidelines and maintain the consistency of the codebase.

+Email:
+> rongjiang@csj.uestc.edu.cn
+> luca.dalzilio@ntu.edu.sg

 ## License